TrautsNottus/trautsnottus.github.io/_docs/accounts/passwords.md

 1. Under **User Account**, click **Change Password**.
 1. You'll be taken to the **Change Your Password** screen.
 1. Enter your new password.

-1. You'll need to sign in to SIMS again with your new password.
+> You'll need to sign in to SIMS again with your new password.
+{:.note}

-## Reset your password
+## Resetting your password

-If you’ve forgotten the password you use to sign in to SIMS, you can reset it at any time.
+If you’ve forgotten your password, you can reset it at any time.

-Follow the steps to recover your account.
-You'll be asked some questions to confirm it's your account.
+To recover your account.

 1. Open the **Sign-in** screen for SIMS
-1. Click Forgot Password?
+2. Click **Forgot Password?**

+ > You'll be asked questions to confirm it's your account.
+ {:.note}